Skip to main content

 ScopeBehavior

-finalRun once after materialization against the target table (default).
+finalRun once against the staged table before promotion (default).

 delta_and_finalRun against each delta batch before DML, then again against the target after all batches complete.